Linear Log-Normal Attention with Unbiased Concentration: Design of Linearized Attention

 Finally, by requiring $\sigma_\text{lln} = \sigma_\text{sm}$ and expressing it in terms of $\alpha$ and $\beta$, we can determine $a$ and $b$ parameters.
 We point out that there is no closed analytical solution for which both the mean and variance of LLN and SA align.
 Yet, since the concentration is mostly affected by the variance of the attention matrix, we only match the variances of the LLN and SA.
 Further, to simplify the solution, we also let $\alpha^2 \sigma_q^2 = \beta^2 \sigma_k^2 = \frac{1}{2} \tilde{\sigma}^2$.
 Hence, we obtain the following:

 A detailed derivation of \Cref{eq:lln_alpha_beta} is given in \Cref{sec:moment_matching}.
-Note that, like in SA, we can introduce a temperature parameter in the LLN attention that controls the concentration.
-Specifically, let us define the temperature of the LLN attention as:
+Note that, like in the SA, we can introduce a temperature parameter of the LLN Attention that controls the concentration.
+Specifically, let us define the temperature of the LLN Attention to be:

 In \Cref{fig:various_kernels_spectral_gap_entropy}, we demonstrate that the moment matching is essential to align the entropy and the spectral gap of the LLN Attention with those of the SA to achieve the required concentration.
 Moreover, other popular kernels, such as quadratic, ReLU, and their linear counterparts, are indifferent to the temperature, which may result in poor concentration and potentially degraded performance.
 In conclusion, LLN Attention satisfies the desired log-normal distribution property and concentration behavior required by the SA model.
 Therefore, it should achieve comparable results to the SA.